deeptir18/cornflakes-scripts/README.md

 part of Figure 5.
-Figure 8 (Redis integration with the twitter trace) and Figure 7 (comparison to existing libraries on the twitter trace) show Cornflakes provides gains compared to existing software serialization approaches.
+Figure 8 (Redis integration with the twitter trace) and Figure 7 (comparison to existing libraries on the twitter trace) show Cornflakes provides gains compared to existing software serialization approaches on a real-world workload with mixed value sizes.
 Figure 12 shows that the hybrid approach offers some gain.
-The portion of Figure 5 validates our current threshold choice of 512; the full heatmap takes days to run (but we provide instructions for that as well).
+The portion of Figure 5 validates our current zero-copy threshold choice of 512; the full heatmap takes days to run (but we provide instructions for that as well).

 ## Optional results
-We have also provided scripts to run the experiments described in Table 2 (CDN workload), and Figure 6 (the google workload), but we believe the results listed above constitute the core results of the paper.
+We have also provided scripts to run the experiments described in Table 2 (CDN workload), and Figure 6 (the google workload), to show Cornflakes' performance on traces with mostly small values and only large values, but we believe the results listed above constitute the core results of the paper.

 ## How results work